Potatoes and the Ketogenic Diet: Compatibility

 Implementing a ketogenic diet involves reducing carbohydrate intake to 20-50 grams per day, increasing healthy fats, and moderating protein consumption.

-Implementing a ketogenic diet involves reducing carbohydrate intake to 5-10% of total calories, increasing fats to 70-75%, and moderating protein to 20%.
+Initiating a ketogenic diet involves reducing carbohydrate intake to 20-50 grams per day, increasing healthy fats, and moderating protein consumption.